Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Introduction

 Let $\Lambda$ be an ordered abelian group.
 A {\em $\Lambda$-metric space} is a space defined by the same set of axioms as a usual metric space but with $\R$ replaced by $\Lambda$.
 Now, if $(X, d)$ is a $\Lambda$-metric space, $v \in X$ and $\delta \in \Lambda$ is positive, then we call $(X, d)$ {\em $\delta$-hyperbolic with respect to $v$} if for all $x, y, z \in X$

+where $(x \cdot y)_v$ denotes the Gromov product of $x$ and $y$ with respect to $v$.
 In fact, hyperbolicity does not depend on the choice of the point $v$, that is, a $\delta$-hyperbolic space with respect to one point is $2\delta$-hyperbolic with respect to any other point.
 So, we call $(X, d)$ {\em $\delta$-hyperbolic} (or simply {\em hyperbolic}) if it is $\delta$-hyperbolic with respect to every $v \in X$.